rebekah-eichberg/summer-2025-safeify/matching/README.md

     For 64 incident reports, the report directly mentioned an ASIN in the text of the report.
 We extract those ASINs, and label the corresponding entries of the metadata dataset with a `1`.
 2.  **`duckduckgo.com` search** (`duckduckgo_asins.ipynb`)

-    We defined a function which does the following for each incident report:
+    We define a function which does the following for each incident report:
     -   Concate the `brand`, `model_name_or_number`, and `product_description` to obtain a `query`.
     -   Search each `query` on `duckduckgo.com`, filtering to only results on `amazon.com`.
     -   For each result, we extract an asin and mark the corresponding entry of the amazon_metadata dataset with a `1`.

+3. **Product recall matchings**
+We match Amazon product listings to official product recall records by comparing product titles.
+The output is saved to `../Data/amazon_meta_with_recall_matches.csv`.
+ - We first clean the title field in the recall database by removing generic/banned words (e.g., "recall", "hazard", "product", etc.)
+ - We then apply `RapidFuzz` (a fuzzy matching module) to find matches between the recall titles and the `title` field in the amazon.com metadata.

-3. **Similarity scores via text embeddings** (`MatchWithPretrainedModelandLLM.ipynb`)
+4. **Similarity scores via text embeddings** (`MatchWithPretrainedModelandLLM.ipynb`)

     We use a pretrained model to find similarity scores between amazon products and incident reports/recalls.
     -   For each amazon product entry, we concatenate the `brand`, `title`, and `description` to obtain an `amazon_text` field.